telus/tds-core/packages/Link/Link.md

 #### Grouping icons

-- Recommend to include 16px space between independent links with icons
+- Recommend to include Box 3 space between independent links with icons
-- Recommend to include 32px bottom margin for a group of independent links (small/medium text)
+- Recommend to include Box 4 bottom margin for a group of independent links (small/medium text)
-- Recommend to include 48px bottom margin for a group of independent links (large text)
+- Recommend to include Box 5 bottom margin for a group of independent links (large text)

 ```jsx
 <Box between={4}>